Developing a Partnership

 - how they will make referrals to each other (An LBS referral form from Hamilton Literacy Council is included in the Sample Forms section of this module as an example of how LBS programs can refer amongst themselves in a service region.)

-However, planning for LBS services in isolation from the rest of the community is not in keeping with Employment Ontario’s emphasis on seamless services and EO’s Service Delivery Framework.
-Because of this, the LSPC process goes beyond the literacy sector to bring other EO and community organizations to the planning table.
+However, planning for LBS services in isolation from the rest of the community is not in keeping with the emphasis on seamless services.
+Because of this, the LSPC process goes beyond the literacy sector to bring other EO, adult education and community organizations to the planning table.
 By including those whose mandates complement LBS and who provide additional services, LBS learners can get the necessary supports and transitions.
-Of particular importance are other EO and

 The benefits of partnerships, which we talked about earlier, come into play as we extend our service planning to other LBS agencies and to the various community stakeholders.
 These other partners can provide different perspectives, identify different gaps, etc. to help develop and evaluate a Literacy Service Plan that better works with the community for the benefit of clients and learners.